Philip Berk

 Philip W. Berk (born February 13, 1933) is an American former film industry executive, journalist, and film critic.
-Berk served for eight years as president of the Hollywood Foreign Press Association and served as an influential member of the organization for several decades, during which time he was the subject of numerous controversies, including being accused of sexual assault and racism.
+He served for eight years as president of the Hollywood Foreign Press Association and was an influential member of the organization for several decades.
+However, two scandals, where Berk sexually assaulted actor Brendan Fraser in 2003 and criticised Black Lives Matter in 2021, led to his expulsion from the association.

 Early life and family

 Philip Woolf Berk was born to a Jewish family on February 13, 1933, in Cape Town, South Africa.

 In 1955, Berk graduated from the University of California, Los Angeles School of Theater, Film and Television with a Bachelor of Arts degree.
 In 1954, Berk married Ruth Greenberg, and they have four children.

 Career

 Berk worked as a journalist and produced international events as a freelancer.
 He worked as a writer for publications in Malaysia and South Africa, and was the film critic of the B'nai B'rith Messenger, a Jewish newspaper.
 In the 1990s, Berk served as secretary of the Los Angeles Film Critics Association.

 Berk was a member of the Hollywood Foreign Press Association for 44 years and served terms as the organization's president and treasurer.

+Berk taught journalism at Cleveland High School in Reseda California.
+He was the editor of the school newspaper and also taught a Cinema class for many years.